garg-saurav/splitwise-clone/README.md

 ## Running the Project

-To start the web application, we firstly need to start the server.Open the terminal in the project directory and type the following commands to start the serve:
+To start the web application, we firstly need to start the server.Open the terminal in the project directory and type the following commands to start the server:

-cd splitwiseclone
+`cd splitwiseclone`

-python manage.py runserver
+`python manage.py runserver`

 The above commands will start the server.Now to start the application, navigate back to the project directory and open a new terminal over there and type the following command:

-ng serve --open --poll=100
+`ng serve --open --poll=100`

-This will start the web application